 69. The parachute, which was theorized by Leonardo da Vinci, was actually invented and publicly demonstrated in Venice by Croatian Faust Vrancic.

-70. Third largest of all of Croatia’s islands, Brac offers a unique combination of beautiful pine forests and white sand beaches.
+70. Brac — the third largest of all of Croatia’s islands — offers a unique combination of beautiful pine forests and white sand beaches.
 There are several resorts on the island as well as incredible hiking trails.
-The view from Vidova Gora, the highest spot on the island is something you won’t forget.
+The view from Vidova Gora, the highest spot on the island, is something you won’t forget.